tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder.md

 <figure id="fig:pf-xp-scaling">
     {% include_relative xp-dnd-vs-pathfinder/fig-pf-xp-scaling-small.html %}
     {% include_relative xp-dnd-vs-pathfinder/fig-pf-xp-scaling-large.html %}
-    <figcaption>Figure 2: Shows the ratio between monster XP values and those of a monster 2 levels lower calculated using Eqn. \eqref{eq:xp-dnd}.</figcaption>
+    <figcaption>Figure 2: Shows the ratio between monster XP values calculated using Eqn. \eqref{eq:xp-dnd} and those of a monster two levels lower.</figcaption>
 </figure>

 For monsters between levels 5 - 10, the XP scaling is a little bit higher than expected, but things really take off for monsters level 4 and below, which increase in power up to three times faster than expected!

 Whether or not this poses a problem for building encounters at low levels depends on how PCs scale in comparison.
 If PCs scale similarly at these low levels, encounters with higher level monsters are likely to play out significantly more difficult than predicted using PF 2e's encounter building rules.
-However, if this scaling is unique to monsters and PCs continue to double in XP every two levels, it means that low level monsters are simply weaker than expected.
+However, if this scaling is unique to monsters and PCs continue to double in XP every two levels, then low level monsters are simply weaker than expected.

 Low levels aside, the overall trends shown in Figs. <a href="#fig:pf-xp-vs-level" class="fig-ref">1</a> and <a href="#fig:pf-xp-scaling" class="fig-ref">2</a> confirm that Eqn. \eqref{eq:xp-exp} is an accurate representation of how monsters scale in PF 2e.
 It also means **monsters in PF 2e meet the scaling requirement needed to make its encounter building system work**.